resource11/rev_n_frontend/README.md

 The front-end is hosted [here](http://resource11.github.io/rev_n_frontend/) and the back end is hosted [here](https://stormy-oasis-7808.herokuapp.com/), **integrating 4 Restful APIs and JS animation libraries**.
 A link to the back-end repo is [here](https://github.com/resource11/rev_n_api)).

-## HIGH-LEVEL PROJECT GOALS
-- **Build a single-page application (SPA)** with **basic user authentication** that interacts with a **custom API built by me**
-- Build an app that can **create, read, update, and delete data** in a SQL database
-- **Create detailed user stories and wireframes** (before writing code) as part of my app planning process.

-- **Leverage distinct JS animation libraries to achieve a simulation of a digitial display animation as it would appear on the final product.

-- **Confidently present my finished app** to a technical audience (5-10 minute presentation)

----

-##### Stretch Goals.
-* Put some extra thought and effort into visual and UI design.
-* Integrate photo upload
-* Integrate some jQuery and CSS animations

 ##User stories
 * The users in this scenario are individuals seeking to create a digital billboard revision (a rev).